jstp/jstp-engine/introduction.md

 > Important update: Subscription Dispatches get ANSWERs directly, and are not re bound with a Subscription to the corresponding ANSWER Endpoint.

+**Truly important**. _true story_

-When an Engine process a Non-Subscription Dispatch to which the Emitter provided a Callback (or a Forwarded Dispatch with a Transaction ID), the Engine must generate and process a Subscription Dispatch to bind the Callback (or Remote Engine if it is Forwarded Dispatch) to an Endpoint for the ANSWER method and a Resource with the Transaction ID as the first item and a Wildcard as the second item.
+> When an Engine process a Regular Dispatch to which the Emitter provided a Callback, the Engine must generate and process a Subscription Dispatch to bind the Callback (or Remote Engine if it is Forwarded Dispatch) to an Endpoint for the ANSWER method and a Resource with the Transaction ID as the first item and a Wildcard as the second item.

+**Keep**, _and improve_

-If the Dispatch is to be forwarded, it must forward the Dispatch.
-If the Dispatch is to be processed locally, the Engine must keep track of each triggered Subscription, and to do that, it must:
+>The Engine must keep track of each triggered Subscription, and to do that, it must:
+>

-- Generate an ID (UUID, incremental ID) that is unique to each Subscription Triggering (called the "Triggering ID")
+> - Generate an ID (UUID, incremental ID) that is unique to each Subscription Triggering (called the "Triggering ID")
-- Assign the "Triggering ID" as the second item in the Token Header.
+> - Assign the "Triggering ID" as the second item in the Token Header.
+>

-The callbacks should generate an Answer using both the Transaction ID and the Triggering ID.
-If a callback fails to provide a valid Transaction/Triggering ID pair in the Answer, the Engine must generate a 406 Not Acceptable Answer Dispatch and, if the Answer provided a callback, execute the callback with the Not Acceptable Dispatch.
+> The callbacks should generate an Answer using both the Transaction ID and the Triggering ID.
+If a callback fails to provide a valid Transaction/Triggering ID pair in the Answer, the Engine must generate a 407 Not Acceptable Answer Dispatch and, if the Answer provided a callback, execute the callback with the Not Acceptable Dispatch.

+**Discuss**. _looks fine but..._

 If the callback generates more than one Answer with the Transaction/Triggering ID pair, the Engine must generate a 406 Not Acceptable Answer Dispatch for each subsequent Answer after the first one and if the Answer provided a callback, execute the callback with the Not Acceptable Dispatch.